Businesskasper/kaeltehilfe/docs/deploy.md

 In the newly ceated client, create the Roles "ADMIN" and "OPERATOR".
 ![X509Flow](./img/kc_add_roles.png)

-To make sure that roles are included in the token and profile, select `Client Scopes` -> `Mappers` -> `client roles`.
+To make sure that roles are included in the token and profile, select `Client Scopes` -> `roles` -> `Mappers` -> `client roles`.
 Check each switch to include the roles in all tokens and userinfo.

 ![Add roles to profile](./img/kc_add_roles_to_profile.png)